 - Level 1 inputs are based on unadjusted quoted prices in active markets for identical assets or liabilities that the Company has the ability to access.
-An active market is defined as a market in which transactions for the assets or liabilities occur with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2 inputs are based on quoted prices of similar instruments in active markets, quoted prices for identical or similar instruments in market that are not active, and model-based valuation techniques for which all significant assumptions are observable in the market or can be corroborated by observable market data for substantially the full term of the assets or liabilities.

-• Level 3 - inputs are generally unobservable inputs for the asset or liability, which are typically based on management's estimates of assumptions that market participants would use in pricing the assets and liabilities.
+An active market is defined as a market in which transactions for the assets or liabilities occur with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2 inputs are based on quoted prices of similar instruments in active markets, quoted prices for identical or similar instruments in market that are not active, and model-based valuation techniques for which all significant assumptions are observable in the market or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3 inputs are generally unobservable inputs for the asset or liability, which are typically based on management's estimates of assumptions that market participants would use in pricing the assets and liabilities.
 The fair values are therefore determined using model-based techniques, including option pricing models and discounted cash flow models.

-The Company's financial instruments consist principally of cash and cash equivalents, restricted cash, a revolving line of credit, and convertible promissory notes.
+The Company's financial instruments consist principally of cash and cash equivalents, restricted cash, a revolving line of credit, PPP Loan and convertible promissory notes.
 Cash equivalents consist of short-term investments with original maturities of three months or less and restricted cash consists of cash to secure standby letters of credit (see Note 4).
 The carrying value of these instruments approximates their fair value due to their short-term nature.
-The fair value of the revolving line of credit and convertible promissory note is estimated by using current applicable rates for similar instruments as of the balance sheet date and an assessment of the credit rating.
-The carrying value of the revolving line of credit at March 28, 2020 and December 28, 2019 approximates fair value because the interest rate yield is near current market rates for comparable debt instruments.
+The fair value of the revolving line of credit, the PPP Loan and convertible promissory note is estimated by using current applicable rates for similar instruments as of the balance sheet date and an assessment of the credit rating.
+The carrying value of the revolving line of credit as of June 27, 2020 and December 28, 2019 and the PPP Loan as of June 27, 2020 approximates fair value because the interest rate yield is near current market rates for comparable debt instruments.
 The fair value of the convertible promissory note is estimated by using a discounted cash flow analysis using borrowing rates available to the Company for debt instruments with similar terms and maturities and is classified in Level 2 of the valuation hierarchy.
-The carrying value and estimated fair value of the secured convertible promissory note as of March 28, 2020 were \$14.6 million and \$12.3 million, respectively.
+The carrying value and estimated fair value of the secured convertible promissory note as of June 27, 2020 were \$14.7 million and \$12.3 million, respectively.
 The carrying value and estimated fair value of the secured convertible promissory note as of December 28, 2019 were \$14.6 million and \$11.7 million, respectively.